PADMA EARTH

 The 5-course menu is intentionally designed to experience our food’s spiral life journey: from seed, to sprout, to bloom, to decay, and back to rebirth.

 A night of experiencing our food as it moves through its cycles and hearing the frequencies where we meet them with ours.
 It’s in these intersections that we hope to close the separation between plants and humans.
-And realize that we can connect beyond usual senses and language.

 Presented with: